K-12 Contests and Competitions

 Rube Goldberg Contraptions

-Build a complex machine to accomplish a simple task.
+Build a complex machine to accomplish the simple task of putting candy in a dish.
 Contraptions should be comprised of 5-15 steps (minimum) depending on grade level.

 Engineering Physics Zip Line Challenge